Where to see the Great Migration in East Africa?

 The herds will also reach their first big obstacle during this time, the Grumeti River.
 The Grumeti can get deep in places, especially if the rains have been good.
 The depth of the river makes drowning a distinct possibility for many wildebeest and there are plenty of crocodiles to take advantage of the ensuing distress.
 Grumeti Serengeti Tented Camp is an ideal spot for immediate access to the River.

-The Migration in Kenya
+The Great Migration in Kenya

 The grasses of the western Serengeti are turning yellow and the herds continue north.
 After crossing the Grumeti River in Tanzania, the wildebeest and zebra head to Kenya’s Lamai Wedge and the Mara Triangle.
 Before they get to the lush plains of the Mara, they have to make another river crossing.
 This time it’s the world-famous Mara River, and that too is filled with hungry crocodiles.
 The Mara River crossing has been immortalised by Attenborough over time, with scenes of nature ruthlessly sorting animals into those who live and those who die.
 Consider witnessing the spectacle from Angama Mara.